amiaopensource/av-python-carpentry/_episodes/09-aboutfiles.md

 This is the realm of package management, and if any macOS users are familiar with Homebrew, the program pip plays a similar role within Python, allowing users to install “packages,” or specialized code libraries designed to perform specific, not-handled-by-default tasks.

-So we’re back to importing modules, as it were, though these outside modules first require a separate installation step (via pip) before we can import and use them in our code.
+So we’re back to importing modules, as it were, though these outside modules first require a separate installation step (via pipenv) before we can import and use them in our code.
 As we’ve all installed Python3 via Anaconda, we’ll have pip available to us.
 But, to check our installation, we can do the following.
 First, open a console Terminal tab in Jupyter by clicking on the `+` sign in the sidebar and clicking on the `Terminal` tiles in the main area.